4-year-old is a bully! Help!

 3. The only reason your son will stop hitting other kids is if he feels good about himself and his relationships with you and his dad.
 If he feel like he's being unfairly bossed around at home, then he will unfairly boss around the kids at school.
 On the other hand, if he feels like he is treated with loving compassion, he will be MUCH more likely to treat others with loving compassion.
 If he wants to please you -- and ALL kids want to please their parents, even if they don't show it because they've become convinced it's impossible -- and you make it clear that learning to control his temper will please you, he will learn to control his temper.
 So the most important thing you can do is to connect with him and affirm him.
 Make sure that each of you has positive time with your son every single day, one on one, in which you "hang out" with him, letting him take the lead.
 It could be playing with trains or reading a story.
 Let him be in charge.
 You are there to enjoy being with him and fill his “love bank account.”
 Focus on building your connection with him in a playful, loving way.
 If you can sense that your relationship with him needs some repair work, make that your top priority.

 4. Make sure that every day he gets a lot of giggling in.
 Why?
 Because giggling releases anxiety, otherwise known as fear.
 Kids who are aggressive generally have a lot of fear locked up inside.
 So wrestle with him, have pillow fights, pretend you're a scary monster and chase him, but then stumble -- any physical play that gets him giggling, except for tickling (which does not provide the same release.)
-You'll know you're on the right track if he's giggling - do more of that.
+You'll know you're on the right track if he's giggling - do more of whatever makes him laugh.
 You're helping him release the feelings that are causing the aggression, and you're bonding with him at the same time.

 5. Stop punishing and using timeouts.
 When we punish, kids feel bad about themselves and misbehave more.
 The worse they behave, the more they need our love and compassion.
 Eliminate any power struggles with your son.
 Give him choices about as many things in his life as possible so that he doesn't feel pushed around.